dblock/code.dblock.org/_posts/2010/2010-03-29-jna-pointers-to-arrays-of-pointers.markdown

 }
 {% endhighlight %}

-So what’s a pointer to an array of these?
-It’s another structure that has the first item in the array as a reference within it.
+So what's a pointer to an array of these?
+It's another structure that has the first item in the array as a reference within it.
 The first item can also auto-magically give us the entire array of a given size.

 {% highlight java %}
 public static class PSecPkgInfo extends Structure {